neoskop/migrateus/README.md

 Afterwards you will be asked which database tables to migrate.

+> [!WARNING]
+> Since the data migration is done by dumping the tables and re-importing them, you must ensure that the schema of those collections is setup correctly e.g. via the `schema-diff` command.

 ### Backup DB

 To create a full local backup of the database, run the following command: